 As a successful megacity, Tokyo understands that long-term and continuous planning for its urban infrastructure is critical to ensure the city’s growth in a sustainable and efficient manner.
 Long before it burgeoned into a megacity that it is today, Tokyo already started laying the foundations for an extensive and good public transportation network and continuously updated it over the decades.
-The city has a vision to facilitate freedom of movement regardless of class.
-We look at how Tokyo builds on its spirit of continuous improvements to create a megacity that simply works.

 From post-war recovery to modern day metropolis